FHU/2023-os-memes/_posts/2023-04-03-dannyrich24-condition_vars_and_semaphores-meme.md

 ---
-title:
+title:  Binary Semaphore is a lock
 author: danny
-image:
+image: semaphore.png
-chapter:
+chapter: 31
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+According to page 3 of chapter 31, a binary semaphore is used as a lock.